-Accordingly, all of my work has a social justice bend; additionally, since I most recently served as a legal access nonprofit executive director, I’m aware of how important metrics and outcomes can be.
+Accordingly, all of my work has a social justice bend; additionally, since I served as a Minneapolis legal access nonprofit executive director from 2011 through 2016, I’m aware of how important metrics and outcomes can be.

 As a result, I do something that most for-profit trainers and consultants don’t do: I report on the actual and suspected impact of my work.
-For the past two years, I’ve created Impact Reports that provide numbers (e.g. the number of talks/trainings, attendees, etc.), discuss projects, and report on various outcomes.
-I also identity the projects or initiatives that didn’t turn out so well.
+For the past several years, I’ve created Impact Reports that provide numbers (e.g. the number of talks/trainings, attendees, etc.), discuss projects, and report on various outcomes.

 As I explain in each report, I don’t do this reporting to inflate my ego.
 Instead, it’s my attempt to let those who support me know that their support isn’t misplaced.
 The reality is that I can’t do this work without the support of so many people.
 I am so very grateful for that support!